Champagne and celebrities hit Masterpiece London luxury fair

 "We have seen lots of interest.
 We definitely want to come back next year," said Marwan Chatila of Chatila, a first-time exhibitor at Masterpiece who showcased magnificent one-off diamond jewellery pieces from his Bond Street collection.

-Art dealers said privately they believed the bright Lichtenstein painting, exhibited by the Washington-based Geoffrey Diner Gallery, could fetch as much as 20 million pounds as the market for post-war art boomed.
+Art dealers said privately they believed the bright Lichtenstein painting, exhibited by the Washington-based Geoffrey Diner Gallery, could fetch as much as 20 million pounds ($30.41 million) as the market for post-war art boomed.

 Simon Shore, a dealer whose paintings at the fair included a seascape by Claude Monet and a surreal timepiece by Salvador Dali, said he believed that Chinese investors would develop an appetite for Western art.